Here at InsuranceHub, we supply affordable insurance for the following schools:

 - Teach your staff the importance of good housekeeping including the immediate clean up of all spills and leaks.

-- Make sure all exits are clear of obstructions and clearly marked.
+- Make sure all exits are clear of obstructions and are clearly marked.

 - Make sure emergency lighting is working.